Dismiss Modal

 Choose a preferred language

 No amount of alcohol use is known to be safe during pregnancy.
-Any alcohol you drink also affects your baby.
-Sometimes even a small amount of alcohol may cause birth defects.
+Any alcohol you drink can affect your baby, including wine and beer.
+Even a small amount of alcohol may cause birth defects.
 One serious type of birth defect is known as fetal alcohol syndrome.
-If you're planning to become pregnant, don't drink alcohol.
-Talk with your healthcare provider.
+If you're planning to get pregnant, don't drink alcohol.
+Talk with your doctor.
 They can help you learn more.

 What is fetal alcohol syndrome?

-Fetal alcohol syndrome isn't one birth defect.
+Fetal alcohol syndrome can happen to a baby who is exposed to alcohol before birth.
+It isn't one birth defect.
 It's a group of problems that include:

 What causes it?